cpske/ISP/code-quality/comments.md

     """Return the average of a list of numbers.

     Parameters:
-        values is a list or tuple of numbers
+        values: a list or tuple of numbers to average

     >>> average([2, 3, 4])
     3.0